 The bank has various banking services for individuals and businesses.
 These services are primarily offered through different types of banking accounts that are tailored for the needs of the customer.

-The accounts offered by KCB can be grouped into three main types:
+The accounts offered by KCB can be grouped into four main types:

 KCB Personal Accounts

 These accounts are meant for individual persons.
 They are available in the following categoriess:

 A current account for individuals with access to a chequebook and KCB Visa Debit Card.